-Smoothie season is here!
-Have you tried an Açai Berry Bowl yet?
+Have you tried an Açai Bowl yet?
 Açai berries are real nutritional powerhouses!
-Pronounced ah-sigh-ee, this potent little purple berry grows in the Amazon Rainforest and is an incredible source of antioxidants, healthy omegas, fiber, and protein – making it one of the healthiest fruits on the planet.
-If you have not tried Açai yet, you should do it this summer!
+Pronounced ah-sigh-ee, this potent little purple berry grows in the Amazon Rainforest.
+Besides their beautiful color, these berries are rich in antioxidants, healthy omegas, fiber, and protein – which makes them one of the healthiest foods on the planet.
+If you have not tried Açai yet, give it a chance!

-First time I tried an Açaí bowl a few years ago in Florida.
-On a hot day, I was amazed how rich, delicious and refreshing it was.
-Since that time our friendship with acai berries only gets stronger.
-For me, it always associated with summer and fun.
+I tried an Açaí bowl first time a few years ago in Florida.
+On a hot, steamy day, I was amazed how rich, delicious and refreshing that morning smoothie was.
+Since that time, our friendship with acai berries only gets stronger.
+For me, making an acai smoothie is always associated with summer fun.

-After I noticed a frozen pureed acai packs at Trader Joe’s in Chicago, I started to experiment with my own acai smoothie recipe.
+After I noticed a frozen pureed acai packs at Trader Joe’s, I started experimenting with my own acai smoothie recipes.
 All my experiments were mostly successful since acai berries taste amazing with almost anything!
 (Next time you are at Trader Joe’s or Whole Foods check their acai berry pulp in the freezer section.)

 Now I am trying to stay away from ordering acai bowls out since they are often too sweet.
-As everyone else, I do not like to experience a sugar crash after breakfast 🙂
+And as everyone else, I don’t enjoy experiencing sugar crash after breakfast 🙂

-Today I am sharing my favorite recipe where the sweet and sour create a wholesome union!
-Since this smoothie is really thick and rich, I love to enjoy it as a smoothie bowl.
-Beautiful and healthy topping make every bowl different and amazingly delicious.
+Today I am sharing one of my favorite recipes with acai where the sweetness and sourness come together and create a wholesome union!
+Since this smoothie is really thick and rich, I love making it as a smoothie bowl.
+Beautiful and healthy toppings will make every bowl different and amazingly delicious.

 Summer Acai Bowl

-- 1 cup of nut milk or ½ cup of light coconut milk + ½ cup of water
+- 1 cup of nut milk or 1/3 cup of unsweetened coconut milk + 2/3 cup of water

 - 1 3.5 ounces pack of frozen pureed acai berries

-- *If you are looking for a way to increase your protein intake add a scoop of your favorite organic plant-based protein powder.
+- *If you are looking to increase your protein intake and make this smoothie more filling add a scoop of your favorite organic plant-based protein powder.

 - For topping pick a few favorites